vmeta777/tlgame/_articles/Notes on Game Design.md

 # Notes on Game Design

 In designing Timeline Game (Timeline for short), a great deal of the inspiration for the mechanics and gameplay came from popular trading card games in the space.
-In this article, I'll go through the major influences - what was absorbed into the game, what wasn't - and why.
+In this post, I'll go through the major influences - what was absorbed into the game, what wasn't - and why.

 ## Magic the Gathering